Health Insurance in Italy

 What You Need To Know About SSN Applications

 Many expats describe the process as arduous, especially when it comes to proving residency.
 Some even report that, in small towns, it’s necessary for a police officer to visit you at home to confirm that you live there.
-For expats who are looking at the many steps to apply for health insurance, it pays to do your research early on.
+For expats who are looking at the many steps to apply for insurance in Italy, it pays to do your research early on.
 Speak with other expats about their experience.
 Ask them what tips they have for someone doing it for the first time.

 While it’s not always possible to predict the timing of your SSN enrollment, try to apply at the beginning of the year.
 This is because no matter when you apply, you have to pay for a full year’s worth of coverage.
 The cost is not pro-rated, nor does it carry over to the next year.
 Alas, monthly payments are not possible.
 First-time applicants need to pay for a year’s worth of SSN premiums at once.